Rhine-Neckar S-Bahn

 The Rhine-Neckar S-Bahn (S-Bahn RheinNeckar) forms the backbone of the urban rail transport network of the Rhine Neckar Area, including the cities of Mannheim, Heidelberg and Ludwigshafen.

 The S-Bahn operates over 603 km of route in the states of Rhineland-Palatinate and Baden-Württemberg, and in small sections in Saarland and Hesse.
 S-Bahn trains operate about 7.5 million kilometres per year, with 113 stations served by class 425 electric multiple units.

 Network

 The S-Bahn is about 603 km long and is one of the largest S-Bahn networks in Germany.
 The core area is in the states of Rhineland-Palatinate and Baden-Württemberg.
 At Homburg (Saar), it touches the Saarland and it has three stations in Hesse between Neckarsteinach and Hirschhorn.
 Four of the seven lines run together on the core Schifferstadt–Ludwigshafen–Mannheim–Heidelberg section.
 Beyond this main line, the S-Bahn operates over six lines with terminuses in Homburg, Osterburken, Karlsruhe, Germersheim, Bruchsal, Eppingen, Aglasterhausen, Mainz and Bensheim.

-Services operate on weekdays at intervals of 30 or 60 minutes.
+Services operate on weekdays at intervals of 30 or 60 minutes, except for the S7 and S8, which currently have only a few services.
 The lines are shared with the other passenger and freight traffic.